-An overnight hospital stay is never fun.
-So a long stay feels like torture!
+An overnight hospital stay is never fun & a stay feels like torture!
 Get a list of the gifts men actually want when stuck in the hospital, and make their day.

 Nobody likes to be stuck in the hospital.
 But, if that’s the place for healing, that’s the place to stay.